puppetlabs/puppet-docs/source/r10k/1.5/gettingstarted_r10k.md

 #Getting Started with r10k

-You do not need to download or install r10k, as it now comes packaged with Puppet Enterprise (PE) 3.8.
+R10k comes packaged with Puppet Enterprise (PE) 3.8, so you don't need to separately download or install it.

 Before you can get started with r10k, you'll need to make sure you've met the requirements.